Use the links below to jump to the corresponding sections. You may search the page by using control-F in your browser window.

 Alumni with Gmail@Valpo accounts will have access to all features and functions that are enabled for all Valpo accounts.

 Google Docs is available to everyone within the valpo.edu domain.
 Students and faculty are welcome to take advantage of the service for group projects or other needs.

 IT has heard conflicting information about this situation.
 The government of China did block all Google services at one point.
 However, we have had successful interactions with students who are using Google services in China.
 This situation is largely beyond our control.
 If someone traveling to China is concerned about accessibility to Gmail@Valpo services, please contact the IT Help Desk for assistance.

 No, Google Docs is not a replacement for Microsoft Office.
 These applications will continue to be available to the campus.
 IT's software licensing for Microsoft Office will remain the same.

 The handbooks for students, faculty, and staff state that Valpo email is an official communication mechanism.
 IT provides the option of directing messages sent to University-supplied email addresses to other addresses, but cannot guarantee delivery.
 Those who choose to forward their University addressed email do so at their own risk.

 Valpo's IT Help Desk is ready to answer your questions.
-Check out the information on this website and the Google Apps for Education help pages first, and if you need more information, feel free to contact the Help Desk online at webhelpdesk.valpo.edu, via phone at 219.464.5678, or send an email to firstname.lastname@example.org.
+Check out the information on this website and the Google Apps for Education help pages first, and if you need more information, feel free to contact the Help Desk online at webhelpdesk.valpo.edu or via phone at 219.464.5678.